poemtalent/OmpTG/README.md

 std_hll: for 64bit (see SWEET manual)

 ## How To Use：
->./wctg [.alf]
+> ./wctg [.alf]

+Remember to give "wctg" permission to execute.
->chmod a+x wctg       (如果执行不了的话给wctg赋值)
+> chmod a+x wctg

-The alf slices folder and wcet time table(.wct) will be generated in folder where your alf file imported.
+- The alf slices folder and wcet time table(.wct) will be generated in folder where your alf file imported.

 - unspported:
     - The WCET for Every Statement including "call" replaced with ERROR